MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/netcx/packet-descriptors-and-extensions.md

 3. There is no need for pointers, which saves space.
 4. Features that aren't used occupy 0 bytes of space.

-## Using packet extensions in a NetAdapterCx client driver
+## Working with packet extensions

+TBD after filling out DDIs